Last Updated: October 18, 2024

 And, just as Tennessee is a business-friendly state, a limited liability company (LLC) is a business-friendly concept.
 It’s a business entity type that allows its owners (called “members”) to have the personal limited liability protection of a corporation with the tax benefits and flexibility of a sole proprietorship.

 But starting one can feel overwhelming, like you’re tangled in piles of red tape.
 In this guide, we’ll walk you through the process.
-We’ll also show you how our many business services can make the process easier so you can get to the enjoyable parts of your business more quickly.
+We’ll also show you how our many formation services can make the process easier so you can get to the enjoyable parts of your business more quickly.

 How to Start an LLC in Tennessee